CS789Team/TicketTaggerWithPSO/README.md

 *  fastText : fastText is a library for efficient learning of word representations and sentence classification. we use it to represent every feature as a vector.

+*  Word2Vec :is a technique  that creates word embeddings in the field of Natural Language Processing (NLP).
+It takes in words from a large corpus of texts as input and learns to give out their vector representation

 # Requirements: